 Prior to shaving your beard, you should trim it down as closely as possible with a beard trimmer or set of clippers.
-Shaving a full beard with a standard razor is ineffective, because the razor won't be able to get to the root easily.
+Shaving a full beard with a standard razor is ineffective, because the razor won't be able to get close enough to the surface of the skin to enable an efficient glide.
 If you don’t have a set of clippers, have your local barber buzz it off for you.
 (You could also take this opportunity to treat yourself to a professional shave.)
 Once you have the beard cut down nice and close, you can then shave it off.

 Rely on Steam

-It’s always best to shave at the end of a shower, because the beard hair is softer and your pores will be more open.
+It’s always best to shave at the end of a shower, because the beard hair is softer and your pores will be softer as well.
 Use a high-quality shaving cream and a sharp razor.
 Lather the face and, using your free hand, stretch the skin tight.
 Shave carefully with the direction of the hair growth, making sure to rinse the razor every so often.

 Rinse and Moisturize

 When you're done, rinse the face and visually check for any rough spots—if everything looks smooth, stop.
 If you need to touch up any spots, repeat the other steps.
 Since it’s been a while since you’ve shaved, avoid shaving against the direction of your hair or trying to get too close.
-Once you’ve finished, rinse the face with a splash of cool water to close the pores.
+Once you’ve finished, rinse the face with a splash of cool water.
 Finally, use a good after-shave moisturizer to promote healing and moisturize the skin.